 Each night I would clear my inbox, only to wake up with, no exaggeration, 100 new emails from Asia.
 The day time would bring hundreds more emails, constant conference calls and online troubleshooting.
 Meetings at 8:00pm and 11:00pm were common.
 And it just never stopped.

 For the last 3 years, I have been managing my job, my family and BigKidSmallCity.com, with the plan of someday leaving Corporate America.
 BigKidSmallCity.com is now a go-to resource for things to do in Houston with kids, but actually deciding to leave a steady paycheck and a fantastic healthcare plan is hard to do.
 Until this happened...

 Last summer, I was on another 8:00pm conference call.
 My husband was out and I was attempting to get the kids to sleep between un-muting and talking to the customer.
 I soon found myself scolding my sick 2 year old, who just wanted to be held, so I could calm down my adult customer that was being unreasonable and loud.

 Soon after this meeting, I told my boss I was done.

 It is bitter sweet to leave the job I have held since college.
 I worked for a great company that had the stability that many would love to have.
 But I've never been passionate about building mobile phones.

 For years, my goal was to make BigKidSmallCity.com, and adventures with my kids, my full time career.
-I’m happy to report that after 3 years, this dream has come true.
+I'm happy to report that after 3 years, I'm moving in that direction.
 Despite the uncertainly of not having a guaranteed paycheck, I feel as though a 500 pound weight was lifted off my chest.